-Tamasic foods are the one which increase inner confusion and have a sedative effect on mind and body.
-Examples of these foods are – fish, onions, garlic, mushrooms, alcohol, opium, meat of any animal and any food that has been kept overnight before consumption.
+They are the one which increases inner confusion and has a sedative effect on mind and body.
+Examples of these foods are – fish, onions, garlic, mushrooms, alcohol, opium, the meat of any animal and any food that has been kept overnight before consumption.

-Rajasic foods are the ones that have a stimulating effect on mind and body.
+These foods have a stimulating effect on mind and body.
 Examples of these foods are – caffeinated drinks (such as coffee, tea, cola drinks, and energy drinks), over salty foods, overly spicy food, salty food, and chocolate.

-Sattvic foods are the ones that are pure, clean, organic and contains energy that is essential for physical health.
-Examples of these foods are – water, cereal grains, legumes, vegetables, fruits, nuts, all milk based products and raw honey.
+These foods are pure, clean, organic and contain energy that is essential for physical health.
+Examples of these foods are – water, cereal grains, legumes, vegetables, fruits, nuts, all milk-based products and raw honey.

 1. TOMATO PUREE – Freshly prepared tomato puree or Fresh tomatoes are an excellent base to no onion garlic food.
 Tomato puree is combined with regular spices to create scrumptious meals.
 Recipe – Sabut Moong Dal .